 - Spray Paints: All-purpose spray paints are suitable for radiators.
 However, keep in mind that spray paint can produce strong odors that may linger indoors.
 There’s also a risk of drips and uneven coverage when using spray paint.

 - Oil-Based Paint: Oil-based paints adhere well to many surfaces, making them a good choice for radiators.
 However, they take longer to dry and may produce a strong odor for several weeks.
 If using oil-based paint, allow a full day between coats.
 Due to its strong adhesion, oil-based paint typically does not require a primer.
-“Related post: Difference between water based paint and oil based paint“
+“Related post: Oil vs water-based stain interior“

 Supplies Checklist